 One of my favorite questions, obviously.
 And it came up again in my lecture about patents for startups last Monday.
 Short answer: It depends on what the software does.
 If it solves a technical problem, then yes.
 For an initial "technicality" assessment, rely on your gut feeling, but ask a patent attorney who is specialized … Continue reading Can software be patented?

 Do you remember the two patent applications filed in the context of the Artificial Inventor Project which named an AI system called DABUS as inventor and which were refused by the EPO?
 The EPO has just published the written reasons of the decisions.
 As a reminder, in the designation of the inventor filed in both … Continue reading Can an AI be an inventor?
 No, says the EPO

 In case you haven't seen it already on the BARDEHLE PAGENBERG newsfeeds, my colleague Patrick Heckeler and I had a short conversation about the pending referral G1/19 and the underlying question whether computer simulations should be patentable at the EPO: https://www.youtube.com/watch?v=kAkv4_H35iE I'm very much looking forward to the Enlarged Board's decision.
 In fact, this decision … Continue reading Patents for computer simulations?

-This decision is about database technology.
+Yesterday was the first Tuesday in 2020 - time for a new entry in the European software patents knowledge base.This decision is about database technology.
 Lately, I had several applications get rejected in first instance based on the argument that the invention involves only logical query optimization (=non-technical), which is by design encapsulated from the … Continue reading Patents for database technology